 I have worked as a personal chef, an advisor to food startups, a social media marketing consultant, a recipe developer, and a food writer.
-I work in the Big Apple and have been a resident of downtown Manhattan for nearly 11 years.
+I work in New York City as well as Westchester, NY and currently live in Sleepy Hollow, NY.

 When I tell people I am a vegetarian chef, some skeptically ask, “What do you really make with vegetables?”
 I reply, “There are so many amazing, fulfilling dishes that can be made with vegetables.
 You won’t even miss meat.”